Mogli12/VehicleControlAddon/README.md

 # VehicleControlAddon for Farming Simulator 2019

+## Currently On Hold
+It seems that many players have problems with thier inpubBindings.
+Just look at issues #470, #468, # 464, ...
+And I tried to post a version 1.1 on Modhub.
+But the update was refused because some DDS files have mipmaps.
+The last time there was a complaint that some DDS files have no mipmaps.

+Overall, I am tired of this.
+This does not make fun anymore.
+My consequence is to stop this project as it is right now.

 ## Developer version
 Please be aware you're using a developer version, which may and will contain errors, bugs, mistakes and unfinished code.